teo113/lovelymap/README.md

 * PostgreSQL tables as data source (localhost for testing)
 * map layers rendered as GeoJson?
 WKTs?
 Tiled WMS?
 * for simplicity, bypass use of GeoServer for serving PostgreSQL layers
 * hosting on Heroku?
 Azure? build locally for now?
+Do we even need to host lovelymap anywhere if it's running on the client (browser)?

 04 - **development plan**
 * Theo to get simple OpenLayers and/or Leaflet map up and running in required projections